-Ask the students to complete the elements like 'Experiential Learning' given on page 12 and 'Interdisciplinary Learning' given on page 14.
+Ask the students to complete the elements like Experiential Learning given on page 11 and Interdisciplinary Learning given on page 14 at home and show it to him/her the next day.

-- Convert the last four digits of your parents' mobile numbers into binary number. - 2.
+- 1. Convert the last four digits of your parents' mobile numbers into binary number. - 2.
 Ask the students to prepare a comparative chart with four columns, the first one listing the digits used in hexadecimal number system and in the remaining three columns, their equivalent value under decimal, binary and octal number systems.